pptam/pptam-tool/configuration/README.md

-# ini2json.py
+# Configuration

 ## Goal

-This script converts a configuration file written using the ini format into json.
+The script ini2json converts a configuration file written using the ini format into json.

 ## Requirements